 You can’t read about travelling to Mexico without hearing about traveler’s diarrhea (TD).
 It’s worth doing some planning to deal with traveler’s diarrhea, so that it doesn’t get in the way of your activities.

 Any number of bacteria can cause TD.
-But you can also get it from challenging your stomach by eating foods that you’re not used to.
+You can also get it from challenging your stomach by eating foods that you’re not used to.

 Most sources recommend Imodium (active ingredient loperamide) to fight TD.
 We purchased some to bring with us, and inevitably used it.
 But we’re happy to say that the Imodium worked as promised and none of our plans were affected.
 (Try to get the quick dissolve tablets so you don’t need water to take the pills.)